-Tuesday, February 13, 2024 2:00 PM State Capitol, Conference Room 325 & Videoconference
+Friday, February 9, 2024 1:10 PM State Capitol, Conference Room 229 & Videoconference

-In consideration of HOUSE BILL 1544 HOUSE DRAFT 1 RELATING TO STATE WATER CODE PENALTIES
+In consideration of SENATE BILL 2658 RELATING TO STATE WATER CODE PENALTIES

-House Bill 1544, House Draft 1, proposes to: add a minimum penalty and a maximum penalty per violation of the State Water Code; expand the types of potential violations of the State Water Code; and make each day that a violation exists or continues to exist a separate offense.
-This bill also requires the Commission on Water Resource Management (Commission) to consider certain factors when imposing penalties and makes the setting, charging, and collecting of administrative fines by the Commission mandatory, rather than discretionary.
-The Department of Land and Natural Resources (Department) strongly supports this measure.
+Senate Bill 2658 proposes to add a minimum penalty of \$50 and a maximum penalty of \$60,000 per violation of the State Water Code and makes each day that a violation exists or continues to exist a separate offense.
+This bill also requires the Commission on Water Resource Management (Commission) to determine the amount of the penalty based on the circumstances of the violation.
+The Department of Land and Natural Resources (Department) highly appreciates the intent of this measure and offers comments and amendments.